 To create a culturally specific and empirically supported intervention, the F2F curriculum and unique teaching modalities (cartoons, videos, and role-plays) were developed through an extensive participatory research framework that combines best practice science with feedback from a diverse range of community stakeholders.
-Specifically, CHOP researchers integrated psychological theory and prior research on existing empirically supported school-based group interventions for physically aggressive boys in urban school settings with feedback gleaned through partnerships with African-American girls and their teachers, parents, and community members.
-This approach ensures that F2F is scientifically grounded and developmentally appropriate and relatable for African-American 3rd to 5th grade girls attending schools in urban settings (see Leff et al., 2007 and Leff et al., 2009 below).
+Specifically, CHOP researchers integrated psychological theory and prior research on existing empirically supported school-based group interventions for physically aggressive boys in urban school settings with feedback gleaned through partnerships with girls and their teachers, parents, and community members.
+This approach ensures that F2F is scientifically grounded and developmentally appropriate and relatable for 3rd to 5th grade girls attending schools in urban under-resourced settings (see Leff et al., 2007 and Leff et al., 2009 below).

 A series of studies have been implemented with youth from the School District of Philadelphia.
 A randomized control trial of the program with 144 relationally aggressive girls from six elementary schools found that in comparison to a psychoeducational group intervention, relationally aggressive girls in the F2F intervention demonstrated decreases in relational aggression and increases in knowledge of social problem-solving skills, with findings maintained one year after the conclusion of the program.
 Further, the F2F program was rated as extremely acceptable and engaging by participating students and teachers, and was able to be implemented with high levels of procedural and process integrity.
 Read the press release.

-After the intervention, not only did the targeted relationally aggressive girls participating in F2F improve their behaviors, as previously described, but boys within these girls' classrooms scored higher in peer ratings of positive friendships and being nice, and scored lower in peer ratings of rumor-spreading, exclusion, and fighting, compared to boys in the control classrooms.
+Using data from the same randomized control trial, CHOP researchers also examined the broader effects of F2F by determining the impact of the program on 665 classmates of the relationally aggressive girls.
+These classmates did not participate in the small-group sessions, but were exposed to the program through the classroom lessons that the F2F girls helped to run.
+It was found that after the intervention, boys within these girls' classrooms scored higher in peer ratings of positive friendships and being nice, and scored lower in peer ratings of rumor-spreading, exclusion, and fighting, compared to boys in the control classrooms.
 The boys also had more positive relationships with their teachers.
 Even girls in the F2F classrooms who were not involved in the small-group intervention were rated by peers as being higher in positive friendships and being nice compared to girls in the control classrooms.
 Read the press release.

-Strong results have been found for students participating in Friend to Friend during first year of our Kohl’s funding.
-Specifically, 82.4 percent of the girls identified as relationally aggressive who participated in the small group intervention improved by at least 20 percent on two or more of the outcomes.
-In addition, approximately 200 classmates of the aggressive girls participated in a series of Friend to Friend classroom sessions.
-Of those classmates with complete pre- and post-data, 68 percent improved by at least 20 percent on one or more of the outcomes.
+To this end, with two years of support from Kohl’s Cares® (2017-2019), the CHOP aggression/bullying prevention team provided training and coaching counselors and 3rd-5th grade teachers in five Philadelphia schools to run F2F independently.
+Strong results were found for students participating in F2F during first two years of Kohl’s funding.
+Specifically, of the 38 girls identified as relationally aggressive who participated in the small group intervention, 84.2% of the girls improved by at least 20% on one or more of the outcomes.
+In addition, 445 classmates of the aggressive girls participated in a series of F2F classroom sessions.
+Of those classmates with complete pre- and post-data, 68.2% improved by at least 20 percent on one or more of the outcomes.

-- Leff SS, Baker CN, Waasdorp TE, Vaughn NA, Bevans KB, Thomas NA, Guerra T, Hausman AJ, W Monopoli J. Social Cognitions, Distress, and Leadership Self-efficacy: Associations with aggression for high-risk minority youth.
-Development and Psychopathology, 2014.
-26(3):759-772.
+- Leff SS, Baker CN, Waasdorp TE, Vaughn NA, Bevans KB, Thomas NA, Guerra T, Hausman AJ, W Monopoli J. Social Cognitions, Distress, and Leadership Self-efficacy: Associations with aggression for High-risk Minority Youth.
+Development and Psychopathology.
+2014;26(3):759-772.

 - Waasdorp TE, Baker CN.
 Paskewich BS, Leff SS.
 The Association Between Forms of Aggression, Leadership, and Social Status Among Urban Youth.
-Journal of Youth and Adolescence, 2013.
-42(2):263-274.
+Journal of Youth and Adolescence.
+2013;42(2):263-274.

 - Leff SS, Angelucci J, Goldstein AB, Cardaciotto L, Paskewich B, Grossman M. Using a Participatory Action Research Model to Create a School-based Intervention Program for Relationally Aggressive Girls: The Friend to Friend Program.
 In J. Zins, M. Elias & C. Maher (Eds.), Bullying, Victimization, and Peer Harassment: Handbook of prevention and intervention (pp. 199-218).
 2007.
 New York, NY: Haworth Press.

 - Leff SS, Gullan RL, Paskewich BS, Abdul-Kabir S, Jawad AF, Grossman M, et al. An Initial Evaluation of a Culturally-adapted Social Problem Solving and Relational Aggression Prevention Program for Urban African American Relationally Aggressive Girls.
-Journal of Prevention and Intervention in the Community, 2009.
-37(4):260-274.
+Journal of Prevention and Intervention in the Community.
+2009;37(4):260-274.

 - Leff SS, Paskewich BS, Waasdorp TE, Waanders C, Bevans KB, Jawad AF.
-Friend to Friend: A randomized trial for urban African American relationally aggressive girls.
-Psychology of Violence, 2015.
-5(4):433-443.
+Friend to Friend: A Randomized Trial for Urban African American Relationally Aggressive Girls.
+Psychology of Violence.
+2015;5(4):433-443.

 - Leff SS, Waasdorp TE, Paskewich, BS.
-The Broader Impact of Friend to Friend (F2F): Effects on teacher-student relationships, prosocial behaviors, and relationally and physically aggressive behaviors.
-Behavior Modification, 2016.
-40(4):589-610.
+The Broader Impact of Friend to Friend (F2F): Effects on Teacher-student Relationships, Prosocial Behaviors, and Relationally and Physically Aggressive Behaviors.
+Behavior Modification.
+2016;40(4):589-610.